VIcuko/RoboND-DeepLearningProject/writeup.md

     return output_layer
 ```

-Additionally, I have concatenated the layers in order to help skip connections and added some separable convolution layers.

-The resulting code for the decoding block is the following:
+Additionally, after concatenating the layers in order to help skip connections and adding some separable convolution layers, the resulting code for the decoding block is the following:

 ```python
 def decoder_block(small_ip_layer, large_ip_layer, filters):